Temp Mail Logo

 What this tool does

-A DMARC record (Domain-based Message Authentication, Reporting, and Conformance) is a DNS TXT entry that tells receiving mail servers what to do with email that fails SPF or DKIM authentication.
-This checker performs a live DNS lookup at _dmarc.yourdomain.com and validates the record against best-practice standards -- grading the policy strength, checking whether aggregate reports are configured, and flagging specific issues with actionable remediation advice.
+A DMARC record (Domain-based Message Authentication, Reporting, and Conformance) is a DNS TXT entry that instructs receiving mail servers how to handle email that fails SPF or DKIM authentication.
+Defined in RFC 7489, DMARC builds on top of both standards to give domain owners policy control and daily reporting.
+This checker performs a live DNS lookup at _dmarc.yourdomain.com and validates the record against published best practices.
+Grading the policy strength, confirming report URIs are configured, and flagging every issue with a plain-language explanation and a specific fix.

-The most important element is the policy tag (p=).
-A p=none record provides monitoring data but zero protection -- phishing emails can still reach recipients.
+The most critical tag is p=.
+A p=none record collects data but provides zero protection.
+Spoofed emails still reach inboxes.
 A p=quarantine record routes failures to spam.
-A p=reject record refuses unauthenticated messages outright and is the strongest available protection.
-Most organizations start with p=none to collect aggregate reports (rua=), identify all legitimate sending sources, fix any authentication gaps, then ramp up through quarantine to reject using the pct= percentage tag.
+A p=reject record refuses unauthenticated messages outright and is the gold standard for domain protection.
+Most deployments start at p=none with rua= configured, review aggregate reports for two to four weeks to identify all legitimate sending sources, then step through pct= rollout increments until full p=reject enforcement is achieved.

-Aggregate reports (rua=) are essential for safe DMARC deployment.
-They are XML files sent daily by major providers like Gmail and Outlook showing which sources are sending email on behalf of your domain and how much is passing or failing authentication.
-Without rua= configured, you cannot safely enforce a quarantine or reject policy -- you risk blocking legitimate email you are not aware of.
+Aggregate reports (rua=) are a non-negotiable part of safe DMARC deployment.
+They are XML summaries sent daily by major mailbox providers, including Gmail, Outlook, and Yahoo, showing every source sending email from your domain and whether each is passing or failing authentication.
+Without rua= in place, enforcing quarantine or reject risks blocking legitimate email from services you have not yet identified, such as marketing platforms, helpdesk tools, or CRMs.

 What each check covers